Polycythemia: Additional testing

-Absolute polycythemia
+Polycythemia types

 Primary polycythemia

 Primary polycythemias are myeloproliferative diseases affecting red blood cell precursors in the bone marrow.
 Polycythemia vera (PCV) (a.k.a. polycythemia rubra vera (PRV)) occurs when excess red blood cells are produced as a result of an abnormality of the bone marrow.
 Often, excess white blood cells and platelets are also produced.
 A hallmark of polycythemia vera is an elevated hematocrit, with Hct > 55% seen in 83% of cases.
 A somatic (non-hereditary) mutation (V617F) in the JAK2 gene, also present in other myeloproliferative disorders, is found in 95% of cases.
 Symptoms include headaches and vertigo, and signs on physical examination include an abnormally enlarged spleen and/or liver.
-In some cases, affected individuals may have associated conditions including high blood pressure or formation of blood clots.
+Studies suggest that mean arterial pressure (MAP) only increases when hematocrit levels are 20% over baseline.
+When hematocrit levels are lower than that percentage, the MAP decreases in response, which may be due, in part, to the increase in viscosity and the decrease in plasma layer width.
+Furthermore, affected individuals may have other associated conditions alongside high blood pressure, including formation of blood clots.
 Transformation to acute leukemia is rare.
 Phlebotomy is the mainstay of treatment.

 Primary familial polycythemia, also known as primary familial and congenital polycythemia (PFCP), exists as a benign hereditary condition, in contrast with the myeloproliferative changes associated with acquired PCV.
 In many families, PFCP is due to an autosomal dominant mutation in the EPOR erythropoietin receptor gene.
 PFCP can cause an increase of up to 50% in the oxygen-carrying capacity of the blood; skier Eero Mäntyranta had PFCP, which is speculated to have given him an advantage in endurance events.